Home » The Philippines » How to sell property in the Philippines: A comprehensive 7-step guide

 Is there a law against selling property you don’t own in the Philippines?

-Selling the rights of land ownership in the Philippines typically involves a Deed of Assignment, a document that details the agreement between buyer and seller.
+Selling land ownership rights in the Philippines typically involves a Deed of Assignment, a document that details the agreement between buyer and seller.
 This process transfers possession rights but does not alter the official land title.
 Both parties must agree on the terms, and all applicable taxes and fees should be paid accordingly.
 Ensure you have all the documents needed to sell land by the owner.

 Selling a lot in the Philippines requires securing the official land title, recent tax declarations, and potentially enlisting a real estate broker’s help.
 The broker can assist in evaluating the property’s market value, facilitating viewings, and reaching potential buyers.
 The sale process concludes with drafting a Deed of Absolute Sale, settling all pertinent taxes and fees, and officially transferring the property title to the new owner.

-Your guide to buying property in the Philippines
+Get a detailed guide to buying property in the Philippines.

-21 Responses
+31 Responses

 1. The heirs of a property are selling the inherited piece of land.
 Does the buyer need to know how the sale of the property (payment) will be distributed among the heirs?